Frequently Asked Questions about the Winter Backpacking Meetup, Weather, Safety, and Gear.

 - How do I know who is experienced and who is not and if I am getting bad advice from another hiker within the group?
 Try to talk with the group rather than individuals.
 Opinions, techniques, and gear preferences vary and some people hand out bad advice with great confidence.
 You can look at past meetup events to see who attends regularly and in what types of weather and terrain conditions.

 - Have hikers ever been separated from the group overnight?
 Yes, once hikers in the lead got too far ahead and followed tracks in the wrong direction.
-They were able to reconnect with the other hikers the following day.
-Everyone had the required overnight gear, so this did not become a stressfull event.
+They were separated from the organizer and main group but were able to reconnect with the others the following day.
+Everyone had the required overnight gear, so this did not become a stressful event.

 - Has anyone ever suffered death or a major injury or required help from a mountain rescue service?
 No.